-- ▶ Chapter 3 presents a thorough treatment of simple and compound interest and present and future value of ordinary annuities.
+- ► Chapter 3 presents a thorough treatment of simple and compound interest and present and future value of ordinary annuities.
 Appendix B.1 addresses arithmetic and geometric sequences and can be covered in conjunction with this chapter, if desired. - Chapter 4 covers linear systems and matrices with an emphasis on using row operations and Gauss-Jordan elimination to solve systems and to find matrix inverses.
 This chapter also contains numerous applications of mathematical modeling using systems and matrices.
 To assist students in formulating solutions, all answers at the back of the book for application exercises in Sections 4.3, 4.5, and the chapter Review Exercises contain both the mathematical model and its solution.
 The row operations discussed in Sections 4.2 and 4.3 are required for the simplex method in Chapter 6.
-Matrix multiplication, matrix inverses, and systems of equations are required for Markov chains in Chapter 9. - Chapter 5 and 6 provide a broad and flexible coverage of linear programming.
+Matrix multiplication, matrix inverses, and systems of equations are required for Markov chains in Chapter 9. - Chapters 5 and 6 provide a broad and flexible coverage of linear programming.
 Chapter 5 covers two-variable graphing techniques.
 Instructors who wish to emphasize linear programming techniques can cover the basic simplex method in Sections 6.1 and 6.2 and then discuss either or both of the following: the dual method (Section 6.3) and the big M method (Section 6.4).
 Those who want to emphasize modeling can discuss the formation of the mathematical model for any of the application examples in Sections 6.2-6.4, and either omit the solution or use software to find the solution.
-To facilitate this approach, all answers at the back of the book for application exercises in Sections 6.2-6.4 and the chapter Review Exercises contain both the mathematical model and its solution.
-The simplex and dual solution methods are required for portions of Chapter 10. - ► Chapter 7 provides a foundation for probability with a treatment of logic, sets, and counting techniques. - Chapter 8 covers basic probability, including Bayes' formula and random variables. - Chapters 9 and 10 tie together concepts developed in earlier chapters and apply them to interesting topics.
-A study of Markov chains (Chapter 9) or game theory (Chapter 10) provides an excellent unifying conclusion to a finite mathematics course. - ▶ Chapter 11 deals with basic descriptive statistics and more advanced probability distributions, including the important normal distribution.
-Appendix B.3 contains a short discussion of the binomial theorem that can be used in conjunction with the development of the binomial distribution in Section 11.4. - ▶ Appendix A contains a concise review of basic algebra that may be covered as part of the course or referenced as needed.
-As mentioned previously, Appendix B contains additional topics that can be covered in conjunction with certain sections in the text, if desired.
+To facilitate this approach, all answers at the back of the book for application exercises in Sections 6.2-6.4 and the chapter Review Exercises contain both the mathematical model and its solution. - ▶ Chapter 7 provides a foundation for probability with a treatment of logic, sets, and counting techniques. - ► Chapter 8 covers basic probability, including Bayes' formula and random variables. - ➤ Chapter 9 ties together concepts developed in earlier chapters and applies them to Markov chains.
+This provides an excellent unifying conclusion to a finite mathematics course.